 The fascinating part of the post is how it quotes Governor Bradford “in his own words,” in regards to the sentiment of The Pilgrims, who migrated to Plymouth.
 After some time, and much thought, it was decided that a parcel of land would be assigned to each family; from there, great prosperity and happiness began to take place.
-This is, largely, believed to be the historical beginning of private ownership, and free enterprise, in The United States.
+This, likely, is the historical beginning of private ownership, and free enterprise, in The United States.

 In the words of Samuel Adams: